IgnaceMenace/DotFiles/README.md

 The color chart html file contain all the color I use
 # Road map
 - Scripting the installation for Fedora and Arch
+- A nixOS config
+- An Ansible script
+- A NixOS config file
 - Make the zsh theme works even in Podman container
 - Reduce the number of dependencies (xofi and j4 dmenu)
 - fix polkit issue